ikelaiah/threadsafecollections-fp/docs/PR_v0.8.5.md

 | 10,000 | 371 us |
 | 100,000 | 7,995 us |

-The complete all-tests run was not finished in this work session because the aggressive collision stress test exceeded the 120-second local window.
-The focused suites covering the changed code passed.
-The GitHub-hosted Linux and Windows jobs will run after the branch is pushed.
+The complete FPCUnit suite passed on FPC 3.2.2 / Win64: 118 tests, 0 errors,
+0 failures, and zero unfreed HeapTrc blocks.
+This includes the 100,000-item aggressive collision stress test and the new large-snapshot intersection regression.
+All four GitHub-hosted example build checks passed for Linux/Bash and Windows/PowerShell on both `push` and `pull_request` events.

 ## Review Focus